-Aaron Russ has grown up surrounded by wildlife and wilderness.
+Aaron Russ has grown up surrounded by wildlife and wilderness, working in the family business from a young age.
 He has been Expedition Leader on over 100 expeditions to the world's most remote regions.
-With a degree in zoology, a passion for photography and a desire to showcase the world's premier natural history destinations, expedition leading comes naturally.
+With a degree in zoology, a passion for photography and a desire to showcase the world's premier natural history destinctions, expedition leading comes naturally.